Eternal Gandhi and Special Projects

 Dr. Manmohan Singh hoped that the exhibition would ignite an even greater interest in the life and work of the father of the nation — in India and beyond.
 "This is now national property and we are eternally grateful to the Birlas for giving us this national treasure.
 The Birla family has done a lot for the development of the country," he acknowledged.

 This eternal journey towards project Shashwat Gandhi has unfolded as a momentous and significant historical journey.
 This transformative initiative emerged from the visionary inspiration of Smt.
-Rajashree Birla and her esteemed team at the Aditya Birla Group.
+Rajashree Birla and her esteemed team at Aditya Birla Group.
 Driven by a shared commitment to contribute to the perpetual legacy of the Mahatma, our revered Bapu, Mohandas Karamchand Gandhi, this endeavour has now culminated in the magnificent realisation of the Eternal Gandhi multimedia exposition.
 "There is no word to describe it in English.
 It is an 'adbhut' experience and will inspire millions," affirmed Dr. Gangrade, Vice Chairman of the Gandhi Smriti.

-The kaleidoscopic life of Gandhiji
+The Kaleidoscopic Life of Gandhiji

 Adds Dr. Makunni, "The project presents a language of physical interface actions derived from classical symbols.
 Such as the spinning wheel, turning of the prayer wheels, touching symbolic pillars, the act of hands touching sacred objects, collaboratively constructed quilts, sacred chanting in the collective group — the satsanga, and rotating of prayer beads.
 These tradition-based interactions inspire a rich panorama of tactile interfaces that allow people to access the multimedia imagery and multidimensional mind of Gandhiji”.